ChemCryst/crystals/newdocs/interface/menus.rst

 Allows you to view and edit some of the values that will be put in the final CIF.
 These are generally things not systematically stored, including for example crystal shape and colour.
-This information is help in LIST 30, which can also be displayed by typing:
+This information is held in LIST 30, which can also be displayed by typing:

 ::